Desert Ridge: History of Desert Ridge

 Created through a public-private partnership between the State of Arizona, City of Phoenix and the Master Developer, the Desert Ridge master plan, adopted by the City of Phoenix as the Desert Ridge Specific Plan, has guided development in the community since 1991.

-Already in place, in addition to several residential neighborhoods with nearly 4,000 homes, are Mayo Clinic’s 210 acre Phoenix campus that includes Mayo Clinic Hospital and Mayo Clinic Specialty Building; Desert Ridge Marketplace, a 1200000 sqft retail, dining and entertainment center; Toscana of Desert Ridge Condo community, and JW Marriott Desert Ridge Resort & Spa, which includes Wildfire Golf Club with 36 holes of championship golf, a day spa, restaurants and bars, expansive pool grounds, a conference center, 252 time-share units, and a 950-room hotel – the largest in the state of Arizona.
+Already in place, in addition to several residential neighborhoods with nearly 4,000 homes, are Mayo Clinic’s 210 acre Phoenix campus that includes Mayo Clinic Hospital and Mayo Clinic Specialty Building; Desert Ridge Marketplace, a 1200000 sqft retail, dining and entertainment center; Toscana of Desert Ridge Condo community, and JW Marriott Desert Ridge Resort & Spa.

 Schools

 Desert Ridge is part of the Paradise Valley Unified School District.
 The community is home to 4 schools ranging from kindergarten to 12th grade, which include Desert Trails Elementary School, Explorer Middle School, Paradise Valley High School and Pinnacle High School.
-Pinnacle High School ranked among Newsweek’s top 1300 schools in America during the 2007 school year.